dezmediah/thatstrangesensation/index.md

 <p>“But new students are coming, I have to orient them.”</p>

-<p>“Honey, take some time *off*.”</p>
+<p>“Honey, take some time <em>off</em>.”</p>

 <p>**</p>

 <p>A couple hours later A is in her house, in her bed, behind the mosquito net.
 Her headache has faded and she feels fine.
 The storm has passed away, leaving behind thin, shifting, planes of air.
 She’s reading a dense book about water and how to interpret it.
 She’s enjoying the language, but can’t process much meaning from it.
 She puts the book down and looks at her nightstand.
 Two pregnancy tests rest there, staring up at her with two all-white eyes.
+No results.</p>

-No results. *How is this possible?</p>
+<p><em>How is this possible?</em></p>

 <p>Pregnancy was unlikely, as she and her various partners on the island always used condoms, but you never knew.
 So she could understand a positive result and she could understand a negative result but a non-result was perplexing to say the least.
 Two different tests from two different companies.</p>